BjoernBoss/arger/README.md

 /* add an abbreviation character for an option, group, or help/version entry to allow it to be accessible as single letters or, for example, -x */ arger::Abbreviation(wchar_t c);

+/* set the endpoint id of the implicitly defined endpoint
+*	Note: cannot be used in conjunction with explicitly defined endpoints */ arger::EndpointId(arger::IsId auto id);

 /* add a payload to an option with a given name and of a given type, and optional default values (must meet the requirement-counts) */ arger::Payload(std::wstring name, arger::Type type, arger::Value defValue);